 Considering a patient’s journey through a specific medical procedure is very relevant.
 Throughout the years, health systems have become saturated, and this has affected service quality.
 This is more harmful to some populations, particularly to elders and those with mobility issues.

-The combination of IoT devices, MedTech, and apps helps solve many of these problems.
+The combination of IoT medical devices, MedTech, and apps helps solve many of these problems and allows effective remote patient monitoring.
 At Koombea, for example, our obsessive focus on user experience helps guarantee positive outcomes beyond apps.
 Considering small details like how easy it is for a patient to access a service, to other bigger details like how the treatment will evolve, ensures that nothing is left loose.
 Expertise in user-centered design becomes extremely helpful in the healthcare sector.
 Bridging the gap between software and the physical world is a must in MedTech.

 Apps are playing a major role in how IoMT technologies are being deployed.
 It is not good to have powerful devices if the software that moves them is deficient.
 MedTech apps designed to work with IoT devices should guarantee users adequate levels of reliability.
 In this sense, quality assurance is a necessity that these types of apps cannot leave aside.
 Quality is a must-have when it comes to guaranteeing patient safety and health.